vishalbelsare/jekyll/en/lessons/simulating-historical-communication-networks-python.md

 review-ticket: https://github.com/programminghistorian/ph-submissions/issues/605
 difficulty: 3
 activity: analyzing
-topics: [modeling]
+topics: [modeling, network-analysis]
 abstract: This lesson will introduce you to core concepts, methodologies and discussions surrounding simulation methods for historical inquiry.
 You will be introduced to the basic elements of programming a simulation model by building an Agent-Based Model of historical letter exchanges with the Python library mesa.
-avatar_alt: Drawing of young woman reading a letter by candlelight.
+avatar_alt: Drawing of a young woman reading a letter by candlelight.
 doi: 10.46430/phen0122
 ---